Raynald of Châtillon: Fights against Saladin

 Baldwin IV, who had become seriously ill, made Guy of Lusignan regent in October 1183.
-Within a month, Baldwin had dismissed Guy, and had Guy's five-year-old stepson, Baldwin V, crowned king in association with himself.
-Raynald was not present at the child's coronation, because he was at the wedding of his stepson, Humphrey, and Baldwin IV's sister, Isabella, in Kerak.
-Saladin unexpectedly invaded Oultrejordain, forcing the local inhabitants to seek refuge in Kerak.
+Within a month, Baldwin had dismissed Guy and had his nephew and Guy's stepson, the five-year-old Baldwin V, crowned king in association with himself.
+Raynald was not present at Baldwin V's coronation because he was at the wedding of his stepson, Humphrey, and Baldwin IV's half-sister, Isabella, in Kerak.
+Saladin unexpectedly invaded Transjordan, forcing the local inhabitants to seek refuge in Kerak.
 After Saladin broke into the town, Raynald only managed to escape to the fortress because one of his retainers had hindered the attackers from seizing the bridge between the town and the castle.
 Saladin laid siege to Kerak.
 According to Ernoul, Raynald's wife sent dishes from the wedding to Saladin, persuading him to stop bombarding the tower where her son and his wife stayed.
 After envoys from Kerak informed Baldwin IV of the siege, the royal army left Jerusalem for Kerak under the command of the king and Raymond III of Tripoli.
 Saladin abandoned the siege before their arrival on 4 December.
 On Saladin's order, Izz ad-Din Usama had a fortress built at Ajloun, near the northern border of Raynald's domains.

 Kingmaker

-Coronation of Guy of Lusignan, by his wife, Sybilla of Jerusalem, who was proclaimed queen with Raynald's assistance (from a late-15th-century manuscript of William of Tyre's Historia and its Continuation).
+Coronation of Guy of Lusignan by his wife Sybilla of Jerusalem, who was proclaimed queen with Raynald's assistance (from a late-15th-century manuscript of William of Tyre's Historia and its Continuation).

 Baldwin IV died in early 1185.
-His successor, the child Baldwin V, died in late summer 1186.
-The High Court of Jerusalem had ruled that neither Baldwin V's mother, Sybilla (who was Guy of Lusignan's wife), nor her sister, Isabella (who was the wife of Raynald's stepson), could be crowned without the decision of the pope, the Holy Roman Emperor, and the kings of France and England on Baldwin V's lawful successor.
+His successor, Baldwin V, died in late summer 1186.
+The High Court of Jerusalem had ruled that neither Baldwin V's mother, Sybilla, nor her half-sister Isabella could be crowned without the decision of the pope, the Holy Roman Emperor, and the kings of France and England on Baldwin V's lawful successor.
 However, Sybilla's uncle, Joscelin III of Courtenay, took control of Jerusalem with the support of Raynald and other influential prelates and royal officials.
 Raynald urged the townspeople to accept Sybilla as the lawful monarch, according to the Estoire d'Eracles.
-Raymond III of Tripoli, and his supporters tried to prevent her coronation and reminded her partisans of the decision of the High Court.
+Raymond of Tripoli and his supporters tried to prevent her coronation and reminded her partisans of the decision of the High Court.
 Ignoring their protest, Raynald and Gerard of Ridefort, Grand Master of the Knights Templar, accompanied Sybilla to the Holy Sepulchre, where she was crowned.
-She also arranged the coronation of her husband, although he was unpopular even among her supporters.
+She also arranged the coronation of her husband, Guy, although he was unpopular even among her supporters.
 Her opponents tried to persuade Raynald's stepson, Humphrey, to claim the crown on his wife's behalf, but Humphrey deserted them and swore fealty to Sybilla and Guy.
 Raynald headed the list of secular witnesses in four royal charters issued between 21 October 1186 and 7 March 1187, showing that he had become a principal figure in the new king's court.